 Body Contouring – Excess Skin Removal after Massive Weight Loss

 Body contouring surgery for excess skin removal after massive weight loss can be a sensitive subject.
 Some people feel that there is a stigma attached and that only those who are unattractive or have flaws are in need of cosmetic procedures.
 Unfortunately, this keeps some from seeking out cosmetic procedures that could really change their lives.
 Remember that the purpose of any cosmetic procedure or body contouring is not to make you into someone else but rather to make you the best version of yourself.
-There is no shame in seeking cosmetic surgery to perfect the way that you look and to enhance the way you feel about yourself.
+There is no shame in seeking cosmetic surgery to improve the way that you look and to enhance the way you feel about yourself.

 While many view bariatric surgery as an understandable necessity for health reasons, many of these same people do not appreciate the need for elective cosmetic procedures afterward.
 In truth, there is little difference between the two.
 What many do not understand is that those who lose a significant amount of weight, whether as a result of bariatric surgery or through other means, often have significant amounts of excess skin hanging from the body afterward.
 In many cases, the decision to have this excess skin removed is just as much a practical and physical need as an aesthetic one.
 Often, cosmetic surgery to remove excess skin is a natural step that follows bariatric surgery or other extreme weight loss.